Home Rule City

 - Community Map Available

 History and Culture

 - The area has historically been home to the Alutiiq and migrating Athabascan and Tlingit Natives who called themselves Eyaks.
-Alaskan Natives of other descents also settled in Cordova.
-Orca Inlet was originally named "Puerto Cordova" by Don Salvador Fidalgo in 1790.
+Alaskan Natives of other descents also settled in Cordova - Eyak Natives living near the shore of the lake, and Alutiiq Natives living along the coastal areas of Prince William Sound, were guaranteed a food source with the return of the salmon each spring.
+Orca Inlet was originally named "Puerto Cordoba" by the Spanish explorer Don Salvador Fidalgo in 1790.
+By 1887 two canneries were operating in the Odiak Slough area.
+Soon other fisheries developed and multiplied and by the 1920s, Cordova became known as the ?Razor Clam Capital of the World.?
 One of the first producing oilfields in Alaska was discovered at Katalla, 47 miles southeast of Cordova, in 1902.
 The town of Cordova was named in 1906 by Michael Heney, builder of the Copper River and Northwestern Railroad, and the city was formed in 1909.
 Cordova became the railroad terminus and ocean shipping port for copper ore from the Kennecott Mine up the Copper River.
 The first trainload of ore was loaded onto the steamship "Northwestern," bound for a smelter in Tacoma, Washington, in April 1911.
 The Bonanza-Kennecott Mines operated until 1938 and yielded over $200 million in copper, silver, and gold.
 The Katalla oil field produced until 1933, when it was destroyed by fire.
 Fishing became the economic base in the early 1940s.

 - Cordova has a significant Eyak Athabascan population with an active village council.
 Commercial fishing and subsistence are central to the community's culture.

 - Federally Recognized Tribe